The Triumphal Entry

 ‘The next day the great crowd that had come for the festival heard that Jesus was on his way to Jerusalem.
 They took palm branches and went out to meet him, shouting, “Hosanna!”
 “Blessed is he who comes in the name of the Lord!”
 “Blessed is the king of Israel!”
 Jesus found a young donkey and sat on it, as it is written: “Do not be afraid, Daughter Zion; see, your king is coming, seated on a donkey’s colt.”
 At first his disciples did not understand all this.
 Only after Jesus was glorified did they realize that these things had been written about him and that these things had been done to him’.
 John 12:12-16

+The crowd, already excited at His potential arrival, John 11:56, now hear that Jesus is on His way to the feast.
 Great excitement overtakes them, they have heard of the raising of Lazarus and all the other miracles He had done before.
 Many must have believed that He was the Messiah and was about to restore the Kingdom to that which was in David’s time.

-A welcome for a king is being written of here, as they, ‘spread their garments on the road, also spread leafy branches before Him, John 12:13 / Matthew 21:8 / Mark 11:8.
+A welcome for a king is being written of here, as they, ‘spread their garments on the road, also spread leafy branches before Him, Psalm 118:25-26 / Leviticus 23:40 / Matthew 21:8 / Mark 11:8 / Luke 19:36 / John 12:13.

 Many carried branches of palm which are symbols of victory, Revelation 7:9, and of the righteousness and vigorous spirituality of God’s children, Psalm 92:12.
 They point to the joy of victory, the feeling that everything will now be better.
 The people were expecting something to change.

-‘Hosanna!’ they cry, John 12:13, this was a joyous call meaning ‘save’ or ‘save us now’, it hadn’t become a simple exclamation of surprise such as we use ‘hurrah’ today.
+‘Hosanna!’ they cry, Matthew 21:9 / Mark 11:9 / John 12:13, this was a joyous call meaning ‘save’ or ‘save us now’.
+It hadn’t become a simple exclamation of surprise such as we use ‘hurrah’ today.
 The call had a great deal of meaning to it.

-‘Blessed is he who comes in the name of the Lord!’, John 12:13, is an extract from Psalm 118:25-26.
 The context of the Psalm is of a Messianic tone, indicating that they considered Jesus the Messiah, still expecting Him to establish some sort of earthly kingdom.
 The balance of the call that rang out seems to confirm this idea, ‘Blessed is the King of Israel,’ John 12:13.

-Look at the reactions to all of this, Matthew 21:10-11 ‘All the city was stirred’, ‘agitated’, ‘went wild with excitement.’
 In Luke 19:39-40, we read that the Pharisees objected, ‘Teacher, rebuke your disciples,’ but Jesus tells them, ‘I tell you, if these were silent, the very stones would cry out!’

 The Pharisees objected, but Jesus tells them that the very things we would assume could never speak or respond, that is, the stones, Habakkuk 2:11, would actually give testimony to the Sonship of Jesus.